Sober Recovery – What does it Mean?

 The other aspect relates to diet and exercise.
 Truth is that some people care about these areas more than others.
 Some people get quite zealous about their diet and can take it in an extreme direction.

 People are obviously free to make their own choices, but it is important to remember one of the AA slogans, Easy does it.

 A sober calculator is simply an online tool where someone enters the date they got sober, and the calculator works out how many days they had been sober since.
 It is a bit of a fun thing to do that some people like.
 People who are sober often refer to the process as a day at a time, and as such often like to see how many days or years this adds up to in total.

 There are a number of discussion forums online specifically aimed at people in recovery who would like to talk about ongoing or historical issues.
-These forums largely predate Facebook groups which are perhaps more common nowadays, but these groups have a loyal following and are very useful for anyone who doesn’t like Facebook. – links to all in resource page
+These forums largely pre-date Facebook groups which are perhaps more common nowadays, but these forums have a loyal following and are very useful for anyone who doesn’t like Facebook – see resources page

 Smart recovery is perhaps the best-known of the non-12-step approaches to dealing with the problem of addiction and sobriety.
 It has grown out of a need by people to access a different method of getting sober who either do not want the AA model, or perceive it as being too God centred, an approach which they are unable to use.